-Finally, and amazingly, electronic “bug zappers” are still manufactured and widely available despite the overwhelming body of research demonstrating that they are useless for controlling pests such as mosquitos.
+Finally, and amazingly, electronic “bug zappers” are still manufactured and widely available despite the overwhelming body of research demonstrating that they are useless for controlling pests such as mosquitoes.
 One study examining the effectiveness of bug zappers found that of the 13,789 moths and other insects killed during a summer season by one typical residential bug zapper, only 31 of them were biting insects.

 The research, conducted in the 1990s, estimated that 4 million bug zappers were in use across the United States, and operating for an average of forty nights per year, killing roughly 71 billion harmless and beneficial insects.
-Additional research suggests that the mist of dead airborne insect parts created by bug zappers can actually harm your health (The electrocuted insects are blasted into a fine mist that contains insect parts as well as unkilled bacteria and viruses up to 7 feet (2.1 m) from the device).
+Additional research suggests that the mist of dead airborne insect parts created by bug zappers can actually harm your health (the electrocuted insects are blasted into a fine mist that contains insect parts as well as unkilled bacteria and viruses up to 7 feet (2.1 meters) from the device).
 For all of these reasons, plus the fact that they cost money to purchase and operate, it’s clear that bug zappers deserve scorn and ridicule rather than a place in your yard.

 Xerces’ conservation work is powered by our donors.
 Your tax-deductible donation will help us to protect the life that sustains us.